 Your plans must also:

-Before submitting an application, you are strongly advised to make use of the planning application checking service we offer.
+Before submitting an application, you are strongly advised to make use of the we offer.
 This will identify what our views are on what you propose, and what information will be required to support any application.

 All applications we receive are inspected in detail.
 Requests for plans will be proportionate to the nature and scale of the proposal.
 Information will only be required that adds to an understanding of the proposal.
 An applicant or agent can advise as to why they feel their submission is adequate and reflects the matter to hand.